sporniket/container-recipes/crossdev-atarist/README-howto-run.md

-# How to create and start the container with docker ?
+# How to create and start the container ?

+> Instruction are given using `docker`, and it works the same with `podman`.

 ## Create the container